 The main problems are in Zamboanga, where there are bombings and kidnappings somewhat regularly.
-This is the Philippines’ third largest city, based in southwestern Mindanao.
+This is the Philippines’ sixth largest city, based in southwestern Mindanao.
 It is close to Malaysian Borneo and suffers from frequent acts of terrorism.

 That said, the northeastern areas such as Surigao del Norte and even Davao are becoming more visited by tourists, and are generally considered to be safe.
 The general rule is stay east.

 So it turns out that yes, Mindanao is A-ok for a solo female traveler, and even ended up introducing me to one of my favorite spots – Camiguin.